jlevy/og-equity-compensation/README.md

   company, which is the present value investors believe the company has, can change over time as well.
 If the company is doing well, making more revenue or gaining users (indicating future revenue), the company’s valuation will usually be going up.
-- Shareholders often speculate on the valuation of their own shares, even if a sale isn’t always possible.
+  That is, the **price** of a share will increase.
+- Shareholders often speculate on the value of their own shares, even if a sale isn’t always possible.
 There are a few ways people do this, though it’s never exact or simple with private companies-you can’t just look at the stock market value of a company share.
   For a public company, you can estimate the value of your shares by multiplying the company valuation times the percentage ownership.
   This number can go up or down.